 I can personally attest to snake plants surviving several cold snaps down into the 40s at night, too.
 We generally experience those in the spring and in the fall after I’ve put some plants outside.
 As long as the soil doesn’t stay consistently wet, they are fine.

-As for humidity, snake plants do well in lower humidity levels, so you don’t need to mist them or add a humidifier.
-I actually do not recommend misting snake plants because the increased moisture on the surface of the soil could lead to mold growth.
+As for humidity, snake plants do well in lower humidity levels.
+I do not recommend misting snake plants because the increased moisture on the surface of the soil and leaves could lead to fungal or mold growth.

 When should I repot my snake plant?